Search

 Like other annuities, a fixed annuity can guarantee that you receive ongoing income payments starting in retirement and continuing for a set period or the rest of your life.

 A fixed annuity's value increases over time, based on a fixed interest rate.
 Some people prefer this option over a variable annuity, which earns or loses value based on how the market performs.
+With a fixed annuity, the initial rate is guaranteed for a certain portion of the contract.
+Rates can increase or decrease after that time, depending on your contract details.

 3. Tax-deferred growth

 As with a 401(k) or a traditional IRA, a fixed annuity’s earnings are tax-deferred.
-Taxes aren't taken out while the annuity is growing, which leaves more money there to earn a return.
+Taxes aren't taken out while the annuity is growing, which leaves more money there to earn interest.
 Later, when you receive income payments, that money is subject to income tax.
 But many people expect to be in a lower tax bracket during retirement than they are during their working years.
 So, by delaying taxation on their annuity's earnings, they expect to pay at a lower rate.

 4. Potential to pass money on to your heirs